Core Solutions Blog

 EHR Training Plan Best Practices

-Consider these 10 best practices when developing your EHR platform training plan.
+Consider these ten best practices when developing your EHR platform training plan.

 1. Personalize your approach